The

 practical.
 We see each other frequently at reenactments and living

-opportunities for impromptu meetings.
 We do hold an annual meeting,

 usually in late January, before the reenacting season begins, to settle